greystate/xmldump/README.markdown

 ### media

-The XML for media items isn't stored in the Umbraco XML cache, but you can see what a particular items' XML contains, using the `media` parameter:
+The XML for media items isn't stored in the Umbraco XML cache, but you can see what a particular item's XML contains, using the `media` parameter:

 	http://yourwebsite.com/xmldump?media=1337